1.1 Background Information

 Extensive chest trauma, rib fractures / flail segment (osteoporosis, carcinoma)

-the presence of an elevated intracranial pressure or known intracranial aneurysm.
+Elevated intracranial pressure or known intracranial aneurysm.

-untreated pneumothorax.
+Untreated pneumothorax.

 Assisted coughing may not be contraindicated in the following scenarios if appropriate modifications are employed:

 Rib fractures or flail chest.

 Assess from CXR – radiology reports.
 Modify technique by moving hand position away from fracture sites.

 Assess by observation; modify hand position to avoid areas with poor integrity.